 1. Source Free Lumber

-That was all free.
+It was all free for the taking.
 Minus the gas, time, and labor of course.
 There were almost 100 pieces of completely useable 2X6s and 2X4s there!
 All 8 foot or better.
 It was being thrown out by a construction company that no longer needed it.

 There are tons of places to get free lumber.
 Heck, if you browse around on facebook or craigslist, you can probably even find a few people that want their sheds or barns removed.
 While it’s a massive undertaking, you could have an entire building for free if you know what you’re doing.
 Pallets are another great resource for free lumber.